/

 Require proper formatting of an Employer Identification Number – Ensure that an EIN is entered in the XX-XXXXXXX format.

 Require a reason for lost opportunities – If a sales opportunity was lost, the salesperson must enter why it was lost.
-“Why we lose deals” is valuable marketing and sales management information.
+“Why we lose deals” is valuable information for marketing and sales management.

 An opportunity close date must be in the future – Prevent a salesperson from entering an opportunity close date that’s in the past.
-If a salesperson edits an opportunity that has a past close date, require them to update the close date with a future date.
+If a salesperson edits an opportunity with a past close date, require them to update the close date to a future date.

 Allow only the record owner to change specific fields in a record – Specify fields within a record that can only be edited by the owner of that record.